 Wherever you find a good soup you will find love.
 Soup for me is as comforting as any dish.
 I don’t poach often, and when I do it’s usually fish or chicken.
-This poached vegetables recipe is actually an adaptation of boneless chicken thigh dish.
-Poaching is great for infusing flavor in an ingredient like chicken , especially when you prefer not to use a fat.
+This poached vegetables recipe is actually an adaptation of a boneless chicken thigh dish.
+Poaching is great for infusing flavor in an ingredient like chicken, especially when you prefer not to use fat.
 You are essentially simmering the item slowly in a flavored broth rendering this beautiful aroma and layered flavoring.
-On a whim I wanted to try with some select vegetables for a vegan option.
+On a whim, I wanted to try with some select vegetables for a vegan option.

 - 2 leeks white and light green parts, thinly sliced

 - 1/2 pound new potatoes sliced 1/4 inch thick

 - 2 small kohlrabi bulbs sliced 1/4 inch thick